-While the red tape in Italy can be aggravating, the government bureaucracy also has its advantages.
+While the red tape in Italy can be aggravating, the government bureaucracy does have some advantages.
 Most expats living in Rome with a valid visa, residence permit, and/or residence certificate are entitled to the same public healthcare as Italian citizens.

-This applies, among others, to foreign employees working in Rome, self-employed expatriates, and their dependent family members.
-In all these cases, you even have to officially register with the SSN (servizio sanitario nazionale), Italy’s national healthcare plan.
+This applies, among others, to foreign employees working in Rome, self-employed expats, and their dependent family members.
+EU citizens can use their EHIC card to access the public healthcare system, while non-EU nationals must officially register with the SSN (servizio sanitario nazionale), Italy’s national healthcare plan.

 To begin the registration process, go to the nearest ASL center and bring along the following documents: